BJamesShea/QAP1-Java/feedback.md

 5. Rate (subjectively) the difficulty of each question from your own perspective, and whether you feel confident that you can solve a similar but different problem requiring some of the same techniques in the future now that you’ve completed this one

 6/10.
 Wasn't too hard.
 Java feels awkward and clunky, but that's to be expected.

+I especially appreciated the way that the new format is done in regards to an assignment outline.
+Adding things like " deliverables " makes the process much smoother.